 Too slow.
 Different speakers at different volumes.
 Too long introductions.
 So unprofessional

-Rephonic provides a wide range of data for two million podcasts so you can understand how popular each one is.
-See how many people listen to The BMJ Podcast and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
+See how many people listen to Medicine and Science from The BMJ and access YouTube viewership numbers, download stats, chart rankings, ratings and more.

 Simply upgrade your account and use these figures to decide if the show is worth pitching as a guest or sponsor.